New Zealand School Esports

 Frequently Asked Questions

-However, your school may still choose to charge fees to cover costs of uniforms, team managers, and travel to the national tournament in Christchurch.
+Like all sports, tournament operators or schools may choose to charge fees to cover costs of uniforms, team managers, and other expenses.
+This varies between different competitions.

 We take into consideration several factors when choosing the games to include each year in NZSS Esports.